-In the UK, there are roughly 700,000 people who have been diagnosed with autism.
-Autism is described as a life-long disability, with persistent difficulties in social interaction and communication, rigid/repetitive behaviours and restricted interests.
+In the UK there are roughly 700,000 people who have been diagnosed with autism.
+Autism is described as a life-long disability with persistent difficulties in social interaction and communication, rigid or repetitive behaviours, and restricted interests.
 Autism is protected by the Equality Act (2010), which explains that reasonable adjustments must be made to allow the individual to receive the support they need, in whichever form that is best for them.

-So based on my own experiences, growing area of research and NICE recommendations, here are ways we can adapt CBT to accommodate for autism:
+So based on my own experiences, a growing area of research, and NICE recommendations, here are some ways we can adapt CBT to accommodate for autism.

 Be ‘autism aware’

-One study suggests that 64% of therapists have not received specific training on autism, even though 90% have had experience of working with an autistic person.
+One study suggests that 64% of therapists have not received specific training on autism, even though 90% have had experience working with an autistic person.
 But this doesn’t mean you can’t start educating yourself with resources online.
 Autism is a complex condition and presents differently in every individual.
-To be aware of the strengths, difficulties and differences in autism, you are then able to understand why you’re making these adjustments, overcome barriers, increase engagement, and overall be better as a therapist.
+Once you are aware of the strengths, difficulties, and differences in autism, you are then able to understand why you’re making these adjustments, overcome barriers, increase engagement, and be better as a therapist overall.

 Allow for longer processing time and shorter sessions